camielverdult/JSONSerializer/README.md

 # JSONSerializer

+Current status: The JSONSerializer function sigaborts the program after the first iteration for some reason.
+God help me.

 This is a simple and light C library for serializing strings to a string.

 `JSON_New` returns a new JSON object, with the object and its internal array allocated on the heap.